Stav42/Dfy_graviti/README.md

 # Dfy_graviti
 Internship - Space Gravity simulator.

+Problem statement and positions for all planets can be found in the __file ProblemStatement.pdf__

 Simulation.py contains the code.
 I have used __scipy.integrate.solve_ivp__ function with the integrators listed below.
 This is for individual propagator.

 To plot for all propagators together, run __props_simultaneous.py__